Sarah Lancashire: Personal life

-At the age of 22 Lancashire married her first serious boyfriend, Gary Hargreaves, a music lecturer 11 years her senior, whom she had met four years earlier.
-Recalling the circumstances of her first marriage in 2001, Lancashire stated she only married because she became pregnant and possessed both a traditional outlook and a fear of the stigma of having a child out of wedlock.
-Thomas, her first child with Hargreaves, was born in 1987; a second son, Matthew, was born in 1989.
+In 1987, at the age of 22, Lancashire married her first serious boyfriend, Gary Hargreaves, a music lecturer 11 years her senior, whom she had met four years earlier.
+In 2001, recalling the circumstances of her first marriage, Lancashire stated she had only married because she had become pregnant and possessed both a traditional outlook and a fear of the stigma of having a child out of wedlock.
+Her first child with Hargreaves was born in 1987; a second son was born in 1989.

-Two years into her role on Coronation Street Lancashire experienced a 14-month nervous breakdown but did not confide in anyone besides her close family or take any time off work, which in retrospect she deemed "the worst thing [she] could have done.
-During the worst part of her experience Lancashire described herself as "hysterical at the thought of getting out of bed".
+Two years into her role on Coronation Street, Lancashire experienced a 14-month nervous breakdown, but did not confide in anyone besides her close family or take any time off work.
+In retrospect, she deemed her decision "the worst thing [she] could have done".
+During the worst part of her experience, Lancashire described herself as "hysterical at the thought of getting out of bed".
 Her mother, Hilda, forced her to seek medical assistance for her condition, which Lancashire states "gave me my life back", her twenties having been "a write-off".

-Lancashire felt her first marriage had also contributed to her unhappiness; in 2001 she stated that though her marriage lasted ten years it "was 10 years longer than it should have done".
-In 1995 she separated from Hargreaves; the couple would later divorce.
+Lancashire felt her first marriage, from 1987 to 1997, had also contributed to her unhappiness; she later stated, in 2001, that though her marriage lasted ten years it "was 10 years longer than it should have done".
+In 1995, she separated from Hargreaves; the couple would divorce two years later.
 She described leaving her marriage as a "cleansing experience" and a "renaissance"; one that enabled her to rediscover her sense of identity.
-Other steps that Lancashire took to combat her depression included remaining single for five years, attending therapy sessions and taking the anti-depressant drug Paroxetine.
+Other steps that Lancashire took to combat her depression included remaining single for five years, attending therapy sessions and taking the anti-depressant drug paroxetine.